-Contact The Nature Conservancy at email@example.com about occasional workshops on how to run a firewood kiln business.
-During the workshop, the group will:
+Contact The Nature Conservancy to learn about occasional workshops on how to run a firewood kiln business.
+During the workshop, the group will learn about:

-- learn about the risk to our forest and trees,
+- Pests that travel in firewood and the risk to forests and trees,

-- learn about federal and state regulations as well as campground rules for the Great Smoky Mountains National Park and Tennessee State Parks,
+- Federal and state regulations, as well as campground rules, for the Great Smoky Mountains National Park and Tennessee State Parks.

-- have a hands-on opportunity to prepare firewood and use the tools to measure the wood for moisture content,
+- Preparing firewood and using the tools to measure the wood for moisture content.

-- listen to success stories from people who have built their own business and learn about other firewood activities going on in and around Tennessee.
+- Other firewood activities going on in and around Tennessee.